Alex Murdock Administrative Assistant, MAC and USask Chronic Pain Clinic

 Marissa Pirlot BSP Administrative Assistant, MAC and USask Chronic Pain Clinic

-Marissa is one of our administration assistants at the Medication Assessment Centre.
+Marissa is one of our administration assistants at the Medication Assessment Centre and USask Chronic Pain Clinic (UCPC).
 She completed her Bachelor of Science in Pharmacy degree at the University of Saskatchewan and is currently completing her Master's degree, also at the University of Saskatchewan, with a focus on Indigenous and queer health.
 Marissa enjoys cooking, watching movies, and playing sports with family and friends.

 Dr. Radhika Marwah MBBS, MD, MSc-AMH, CCFP Consulting Physician, USask Chronic Pain Clinic